André Faye Solvang: 2024: Triple crown

 In February 2024, Solvang signed with Team Sharjah, the prestigious Formula 1 powerboat team based in the United Arab Emirates.
 Racing under Team Sharjah's banner in the F4 series, Solvang won the 2024 UIM F4 World Championship, securing his second UIM world championship title and Team Sharjah's first in the F4 class.
 In the same season, he also won the UIM F4 European Championship and the UIM F4 Nordic Championship, achieving the triple crown.

 F2 career (2025–present)

 In 2025, Solvang moved up to the UIM F2 World Championship with Team Sharjah.
 He races a Sharjah-built and designed boat powered by a Mercury Racing 250 APX four-stroke engine, making him one of the first drivers to use the new 4.6-litre V8 four-stroke outboard engine that is set to become the standard power unit in UIM F2.
 Most of his rivals, including team-mate Stefan Arand, continue to use the two-stroke Mercury Optimax.

 At his debut race in Brindisi, the opening round of the 2025 championship, Solvang qualified third and finished fourth.
 At the Lithuania Grand Prix, he gained positions during the heat and scored points.
 The race at San Nazzaro was cancelled due to unsafe conditions after qualifying was completed.

+E1 Series (2025)

+In October 2025, Solvang made his E1 World Championship debut at the Lagos Grand Prix in Nigeria, driving for Team AlUla Championed by LeBron James.
+He was recruited alongside Spanish racing driver Nerea Martí to replace the team's regular pilots Catie Munnings and Rusty Wyatt, who were unavailable due to prior racing commitments.
+Racing the all-electric RaceBird for the first time, Solvang qualified second in his group and finished third in his first race, claiming a podium finish on his E1 debut.
+He described the RaceBird as "one of the hardest racing boats I've ever driven" due to the precision required with throttle control and trim adjustments.
+In the Place Race Final for positions six through nine, Solvang finished behind Giacomo Sacchi of Team Miami.